 The biggest party of the year happens every October at the Puget Sound Buddy Walk.
 We also host fun networking events throughout the year, and team up with other organizations when opportunities arise to bring you spontaneous events.

 We sponsor age-based social groups across the region through our DSC Friends program.
 Our affiliate groups include D.A.D.S. of Puget Sound, The U.P.S.I.D.E., and Whidbey Island.
 We foster relationships with national and local nonprofits who also support individuals with Down syndrome, such as NDSS, NDSC, the Arc and IDSC.

-We offer annual conferences, various speaker events, and educational programs, such as the Learning Program.
-We continually educate the public and our membership on issues of interest to the special needs community.
+We offer bi-annual conferences, various speaker events, and educational programs, such as the Learning Program.
+We continually educate the public and our membership on issues of interest to our community.